Gardener-gg/email-lookup-benchmark/README.md

 # Gardener Email Finder Benchmark

-There are dozans of Email Lookup API's with little distinguish features to help you chose we wrote a small benchmark script that tests top providers against known good and known bad emails.
-Our input list was sampled from Banking and IT in europe.
+There are dozens of Email Lookup API's with little distinguish features.
+To help you chose we wrote a small benchmark script that tests top providers against known good and known bad emails.
+Our input list was sampled from Banking and IT in Europe.

 If you have another input list you would like to have tested or you would like us to add another provider just post it under our issues.